sarthakm402/Loan_Predictor/README.md

 ## 🧠 Overview

 This project leverages machine learning to assess the eligibility of loan applicants.
 By inputting various personal and financial details, the system predicts whether a loan should be approved or not.
 The application is built using Python and Flask for the backend, with HTML for the frontend interface.
+⚠️ Model File Not Included: The trained machine learning model file is too large to be hosted on GitHub.
+Please train the model using the provided script (internship_loan_predictor.py) to generate it locally.
 ## 🚀 Features

 - **User-Friendly Interface**: Simple HTML forms for input and result display.